Faulty pool fences are an urgent repair

 Keeping pools and spas safe

-On 1 December 2019, new laws to improve swimming pool and spa safety came into effect in Victoria.
-They introduce new registration, inspection and certification requirements for property owners.
+There are laws about swimming pool and spa safety in Victoria, including registration, inspection and certification requirements for property owners.

 The owner of the property must: